rrwick/Filtlong/README.md

 filtlong -1 illumina_1.fastq.gz -2 illumina_2.fastq.gz --min_length 1000 --keep_percent 90 --target_bases 500000000 --trim --split 250 input.fastq.gz | gzip > output.fastq.gz
 ```

-* `--trim` ← Trim low-quality bases from the start and end.
-In this context 'low-quality' means bases which do not match a k-mer in the Illumina reads.
+* `--trim` ← Trim bases from the start and end of reads which do not match a k-mer in the reference.
 This ensures the each read starts and ends with good sequence.
-* `--split 250` ← Split reads whenever 250 consequence bases fail to match a k-mer in the Illumina reads.
+* `--split 250` ← Split reads whenever 250 consequence bases fail to match a k-mer in the reference.
 This serves to remove very poor parts of reads while keeping the good parts.
 A lower value will split more aggressively and a higher value will be more conservative.

 <table>
     <tr>
         <td>
             <img align="right" src="misc/example_commands_3_trim_split.png" alt="trim_split" width="400">
             Trimming and splitting has further improved the read identity.
 This is especially apparent at the short side of the length distribution where a lot more reads now exceed 92% identity.
+Some of these high-identity shorter reads will be parts of longer reads which were split.
             <br><br>
             Length N50 = 28,230 bp
             <br>